hashgraph/hedera-improvement-proposal/HIP/hip-gas-throttling.md

 gas reservation refund.

-If a transaction's gas reservation exceeds the amount of gas left before throttling occurs then the transaction will be canceled with a `BUSY` response.
+If a transaction's gas reservation exceeds the amount of gas left before throttling occurs then the transaction will be canceled with a `CONSENSUS_GAS_EXHAUSTED` response.
 This will be evaluated as the transactions are evaluated in-order, so if a consensus transaction with a lower gas limit follows that is less than the remaining throttle amount then that transaction will not be cancelled and will be executed.

 ### Charging for reserved but unused Gas